Owais84/Owais84/README.md

-- 👋 Hi, I’m OK
+- 👋 Hi, I’m Owais Khan
 - 🌱 I’m currently learning Cloud and DevOps
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ..
-- 📫 How to reach me ...
+- 📫 How to reach me mohammadowaiskhan84@gmail.com
 - ⚡ Fun fact: ...

 <!---